KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876725060554080287_880927102097055764_transcript-energy-drain-effects-have-a-delay.html)

 **Finding:**
-Katsuragikiri Nagamasa energy drain do not happen immediately.
-There is about a 22-24 frame delay (can be longer depend on latency) from the moment your character elemental skill hit an enemy to when you character actually lose energy.
+Katsuragikiri Nagamasa Energy drain do not happen immediately.
+There is about a 22-24 frame delay (can be longer depend on latency) from the moment your character elemental Skill hit an enemy to when you character actually lose Energy.

 **Evidence**:
 Frame count: [YouTube](https://www.youtube.com/watch?v=3esuFmKuwo0) (Frame count started at 2:05)

 Beidou using dash cancel to perform E -> Q with Nagamasa equipped.
-Still able to funnel energy.
+Still able to funnel Energy.
 [Imgur](https://imgur.com/a/1sEAzoa)

 **Significance:**
-Some characters actually do not need to change their rotation, because as long as you can cast your burst within about 23 frames after the elemental skill hit an opponent, your character will still be able to use elemental burst to spend all your energy before getting drained by the weapon passive.
+Some characters actually do not need to change their rotation, because as long as you can cast your Burst within about 23 frames after the elemental Skill hit an opponent, your character will still be able to use Elemental Burst to spend all your Energy before getting drained by the weapon passive.
-Beidou can still do E into Q to funnel energy, as long as you dash cancel the E and then Q immediately.
+Beidou can still do E into Q to funnel Energy, as long as you dash cancel the E and then Q immediately.

 ---